Celo-HT/CeloHT/sustainable-economy.md

 # CeloHT Sustainable Economy & Project Model

 CeloHT is a Web3 initiative leveraging the Celo blockchain to create a sustainable economic ecosystem for underserved communities.
-The model integrates three core pillars—Financial Education, Measurable Reforestation, and Celo (cUSD + Valora)—to drive social, environmental, and financial impact.
+The model integrates three core pillars Financial Education, Measurable Reforestation, and Celo (cUSD + Valora) to drive social, environmental, and financial impact.

 ---